pottekkat/personal-website/content/posts/standards.md

 You either do it too early and curb innovation or be unfashionably late and face inertia from “competing” standards.

-In 2015, when the Ingress API was first released, neural networks were more natural, and Kubernetes was still in its infancy.
+In 2015, when the Ingress API was first released, Kubernetes was still in its infancy (and neural networks were more natural).
 There were also fewer controllers, and the ones that existed didn't really target Kubernetes.
 In hindsight, it is easy to see this was terrible timing, especially because it involved external implementors (controllers), unlike other Kubernetes APIs.

 Fast forward to the late 2020s, Kubernetes was well adopted, and many controllers were mature.
 With this in place, the Gateway API was undoubtedly better set for adoption.

 ## Favorite

-Standards are, by definition, independent of their implementations.
+Standards, by definition, are independent of their implementations.
 This wasn't necessarily the case for the Ingress API.
 The official documentation reads:

 {{< blockquote author="kubernetes.io" link="https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/" title="Ingress Controllers" >}}
 Kubernetes as a project supports and maintains AWS, GCE, and nginx ingress controllers.